Can a Sales Rep Performance Improvement Plan Turn Them into a Rockstar?

 #4 Take the Appropriate Action

-You have many actions available to you as a manager, such as coaching, counseling, motivating, training, etc.
+You have a number of actions available to you as a manager, such as coaching, counseling, motivating, training, etc.

 The challenge is to select the most appropriate action based on the situation.
 So, if there is a gap, unfortunately, we often jump to that last step, and we want to fix it without considering the root cause.

-Let me quickly walk through a checklist that can be very helpful to evaluate the performance and determine the appropriate actions to take.
+Let me quickly walk through a checklist of six questions that can be very helpful to evaluate the performance and determine the appropriate actions to take.

 The first question you want to ask as a manager is, does the salesperson know the expectation?
 Have you communicated that expectation clearly?
 And the only way you really know is by asking the individual, and can they explain it back to you?
 Can they repeat what you're expecting them to do?